 Secondary or tertiary maternity event records are those where the first character of the health specialty code is 'P' and the facility is listed in the secondary/tertiary maternity facility table in section 5.2.8.

 In these facilities, well newborn babies, as opposed to 'neonates', will be covered by maternity inpatient casemix.
-In general, we expect well newborns to group to AR-DRG P68D Neonate, AdmWt >= 2500g W/O Sig OR Proc >= 37 Comp Wks Gest W/O Problem and be counted under the maternity inpatient casemix purchase unit W10.01.
+In general, we expect well newborns to group to AR-DRG P68D Neonate, AdmWt >= 2500g W/O Sig GI/Vent >= 96 hrs, >= 37 Comp Wks Gest, Min Comp and be counted under the maternity inpatient casemix purchase unit W10.01.

 The rules in sections 5.2.10 to 5.2.15 all relate to secondary and tertiary maternity facilities only.